Take back the night

 I genuinely think I get tense without it.

-Travel is surprisingly easy too for a city this size.
+Travel is surprisingly easy for a city this size.

 North Africa is close too, especially Morocco.